Wolverhampton Wanderers F.C. Development Squad and Academy: Development squad and U23s

-Players in italics have featured in a first-team match day squad during the 2020-21 season.

 Out on loan

 Academy and Under 18s

 Wolverhampton Wanderers Academy is a Category 1 status facility and has produced several high-profile graduates including internationals Robbie Keane and Joleon Lescott.
-Many other players have gone on to play first team football at Molineux, including current first-team players Hugo Bueno, Chem Campbell, Luke Cundle and Dexter Lembikisa.
+Many other players have gone on to play first team football at Molineux, including current first-team player Hugo Bueno.

 The current U18 lead coach is James McPike and is based at the club's Sir Jack Hayward Training Ground.